Places to Visit

 Baccio da Montelupo

-Discover the genius of Baccio da Montelupo, a Renaissance sculptor who left a profound mark on the Tuscan artistic tradition with his works full of expressive power.
+Discover the genius of Baccio da Montelupo, a Renaissance sculptor that left an indelible mark on the Tuscan artistic tradition with his works full of expressive power.

 Find out more

-A dive into history and enchanting landscapes: the villa tells the story of the connection between the Medici family and the Montelupo area.
+A deep dive into history and enchanting landscapes: the villa tells the story of the connection between the Medici family and Montelupo.

 Find out more

-A place of silence and spirituality, where sacred art intertwines with the history of the village and the local ceramic tradition.
+A place of silence and spirituality, where sacred art intertwines with the history of the town and its local ceramic tradition.

 Find out more